denismurphy/emulating-associated-value-enums-csharp/README.md

 This example demonstrates how to emulate Swift's Associated Value Enums in C# using a combination of interfaces and structs.
 It provides an elegant solution for working with enums with associated values in C#.

+## Contributing

+I welcome contributions and suggestions for improvements.
+If want to propose a new feature, please open an issue or submit a pull request.

+## Authors

+-   **Denis Murphy**

+## License
+This code is licensed under the MIT License.

 ## References

  - [Swift Documentation: Enumerations - Associated